suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### suit-directive-unlink {#suit-directive-unlink}

-A manifest processor that supports multiple independent root manifests MUST support suit-directive-unlink.
-When a Component is no longer needed, the Manifest processor unlinks the Component to inform the Manifest processor that it is no longer needed.
+A Manifest Processor that supports multiple independent root manifests MUST support suit-directive-unlink.
+When a Component is no longer needed, the Manifest Processor unlinks the Component to inform the Manifest Processor that it is no longer needed.

 If a Manifest is no longer needed, the Manifest Processor unlinks it.
 This causes the Manifest Processor to execute the suit-uninstall section